-Ten people in Canada have done a great job using effective about pages to build interest in what they do.
+Ten Canadians have done a great job using effective about pages to build interest in what they do.
 Readers know real people wrote these stories.

-Still, all of these pages work beautifully despite their flaws.
+All of these pages work beautifully.
 Each of these authors excels at what they do.
 Each person describes their expertise in a way that makes readers understand that there’s a real person behind their stories.

 I don’t know any of these people.
 My opinions about who they are and what they do are limited to what’s reflected on their about pages.
 Still, after reading these pages, I feel like I’ve already met these people in person.
 I want to see them again.